Curatorial Essay and Project Concept

 Hyelim Jeon, Project Director

-Our project stems from the idea that media-driven narratives play a crucial role in reflecting contemporaneity.
+Our project stems from the idea that media-based narratives play a crucial role in reflecting contemporaneity.
 However, the term ‘media’ here does not refer to the material sense of the medium as a physical substrate, but rather to its broader and more comprehensive meaning - encompassing both analog and digital forms.

 We have become accustomed to copying and documenting how subjects are represented within media, making them integral to media platforms.
 Consequently, we have reached a stage where we objectify and perceive ourselves in a similar manner, recording our own lives within media environments and positioning ourselves as the protagonists of these narratives.
-I define this phenomenon as a ‘media-based cognitive system’.
+I define this phenomenon as a ‘mediatic cognitive system’.

-This narrative-focused, media-driven mode of thinking is particularly prominent among our generation in Korea.
+This narrative-focused, media-based mode of thinking is particularly prominent among our generation in Korea.
 In the 1980s, Korea emphasized the importance of soft power, subsequently developing cultural industries-including digital media-that significantly expanded the nation’s soft power.

 As a result, narrative-driven films and dramas flourished, and we became increasingly capable of rapidly influencing and being influenced by online trends.
 Our generation, born after this critical moment, is the first to have lived entirely alongside advanced media technologies.